 Note(s): Only offered through Distance Education.
 Offered in English Only.
-For Arts students only.
-This course cannot be applied to a degree in Science or Engineering.

 PHE135 EXPERIMENTAL PHYSICS

 Basic principles of experimental investigation, in particular: the nature of measurement and associated errors, experiment planning and execution, analysis of data errors, and writing of a scientific report.